Sindhis: Medieval period

-Baloch migrations in the region between 14th–18th centuries and many Baloch dynasties saw a high Iranic mixture into Sindhis.
+Baloch migrations in the region between 14th and 18th centuries and many Baloch dynasties saw a high Iranic mixture into Sindhis.

 Modern period

-British Rule
+British rule

-The British conquered Sindh in 1843.
-General Charles Napier is said to have reported victory to the Governor General with a one-word telegram, namely "Peccavi" – or "I have sinned" (Latin), which was later turned into a pun known as "Forgive me for i have Sindh".
+The British East India Company conquered Sindh in 1843.
+General Charles Napier is said to have reported victory to the Governor General with a one-word telegram, namely "Peccavi" – or "I have sinned" (Latin), which was later turned into a pun known as "Forgive me for I have Sindh".

 The British had two objectives in their rule of Sindh: the consolidation of British rule and the use of Sindh as a market for British products and a source of revenue and raw materials.
-With the appropriate infrastructure in place, the British hoped to utilise Sindh for its economic potential.
+With the appropriate infrastructure in place, the British hoped to exploit Sindh's economic potential.

 The British incorporated Sindh, some years later after annexing it, into the Bombay Presidency.
 The distance from the provincial capital, Bombay, led to grievances that Sindh was neglected in contrast to other parts of the Presidency.
 The merger of Sindh into Punjab province was considered from time to time but was turned down because of British disagreement and Sindhi opposition, both from Muslims and Hindus, to being annexed to Punjab.

 Post-colonial era

 In 1947, violence did not constitute a major part of the Sindhi partition experience, unlike in Punjab.
-There were very few incidents of violence on Sindh, in part due to the Sufi-influenced culture of religious tolerance and in part that Sindh was not divided and was instead made part of Pakistan in its entirety.
+This was in part due to the Sufi-influenced culture of religious tolerance and in part because Sindh was not divided and was instead made part of Pakistan in its entirety.
 Sindhi Hindus who left generally did so out of a fear of persecution, rather than persecution itself, because of the arrival of Muslim refugees from India.
 Sindhi Hindus differentiated between the local Sindhi Muslims and the migrant Muslims from India.
 A large number of Sindhi Hindus travelled to India by sea, to the ports of Bombay, Porbandar, Veraval and Okha.